 An inflation hedge is an investment that protects the purchasing power of currency from rising costs due to inflation.
 An inflation hedge either maintains or increases its value over a long period of time.

 For instance, the dollar bill is not an inflation hedge because its value decreases over time.
 In comparison, an ounce of gold can still purchase roughly the same amount of goods as it could 200 years ago.

 You don’t want to have all of your assets tied up in gold.
-But for investors that are looking for ways to protect themselves from inflation, buying gold isn’t a bad choice.
+But for investors looking for ways to protect themselves from inflation, buying gold isn’t a bad choice.
 And gold can help you diversify your portfolio outside of the stock market.

 Pros and Cons of Investing in Gold

-- Gold has intrinsic value
+- Gold has intrinsic value.

-- It can serve as a hedge against inflation
+- It can serve as a hedge against inflation.

-- It’s fairly easy to buy and sell gold coins
+- It’s fairly easy to buy and sell gold coins.

-- It can be hard to know if you’re getting a good deal
+- It can be hard to know if you’re getting a good deal.

-- Storing gold can be expensive
+- Storing gold can be expensive.

-- Dealers can charge a number of hidden fees
+- Dealers can charge several hidden fees.

-- Gold doesn’t pay interest or dividends
+- Gold doesn’t pay interest or dividends.

 5 Ways to Invest in Gold